 On the opposite end of the spectrum, a retailer may have a “broad and shallow” merchandise philosophy.
 They have a little bit of this, a little bit of that.
 They like to try new products and test them to discover which resonate most with customers.

 Most chain stores have a deep and narrow philosophy; most specialty retailers have a broad and shallow philosophy.
 Do not merchandise like the chain stores.
 This is not a strategy to compete, it is a strategy to lose.
 It requires intense inventory management skills and software to help you keep up.
 Plus when you merchandise like your competition, you lose your competitive advantage.

-Has the vendor made the reordering process easy?
-Or is it to difficult to navigate?
-Do you have to order everything you need in the first order you place?
 Thoroughly understand the availability and operational processes of the vendor so you can prepare for future orders and set yourself up for success.
 Consider vendors who have "at once" merchandise available.
-These are good that the vendor guarantees to keep in stock for you and replenish quickly.
-By focusing on these products, you can have a broader assortment with less on hand inventory.
+These are goods that the vendor guarantees to keep in stock for you and replenish quickly.
+By focusing on these products, you can have a broader assortment with less on-hand inventory.

 A vendor may offer a great brand or great product, but what good is it if they don’t deliver in a timely manner?
 Do they support you and your store through co-op funds or return authorizations?
 The best vendors are ones that will partner with your store for success.
 They have systems and programs in place to help you sell the merchandise once you have bought it.

 What do your customers find valuable?
-Figure it out.
-Learn how to increase that value.
+Figure it out, and learn how to increase that value.
 Customers are usually willing to pay more for a product in which they easily see the value.
 Create a customer "council" to help you buy.
-When I had my shoe stores, I would bring in my best customers to give me feedback on the next season's line before I bought it.
-This practice help me avoid many poor buying decisions for sure.